by Defense Media Activity Hawaii

 World War II, fought from 1939 to 1945, was the deadliest war in history and involved more than 30 countries around the globe.
 More than 50 million people lost their lives during the war.

-The USS Missouri Memorial Association will commemorate the 70th anniversary of the end of World War II with a ceremony today at the Battleship Missouri Memorial, themed “The Day that Launched a Better Future.”
+In September 2015, the USS Missouri Memorial Association commemorated the 70th anniversary of the end of World War II with a ceremony at the Battleship Missouri Memorial, themed “The Day that Launched a Better Future.”

 Here are five things you may not know about Sept.
 2, 1945: